 Regenerative Thermal Oxidizer (RTO) treatment of VOC’s and other air pollutants works by passing the harmful air pollutants through a combustion chamber where it is heated to the setpoint temperature and oxidation of the VOC’s is completed.
 Regenerative Thermal Oxidizers (RTO’s) offer the most efficient thermal oxidation due to the high thermal energy recovery of the heat exchanger media.
 The general operation of an RTO consists of passing process exhaust air (with VOC’s) through a heat exchange media where it is pre-heated.
 This pre-heated air enters a combustion chamber where it is heated to the setpoint temperature where oxidization of the VOC’s is completed.
 Hot treated clean air is cooled as it passes through the heat exchange media, which absorbs the heat to used during the pre-heat cycle.

-The CPI TRITON Regenerative Thermal Oxidizers (RTOs) are two-tower systems engineered to provide long, efficient operation.
+The CPI TRITON Regenerative Thermal Oxidizer (RTO) is a two-tower system engineered to provide long, efficient operation.
 Each system incorporates specialized ceramic media in the regenerator (heat transfer bed) to allow thermal rate efficiencies up to 97%, making TRITON RTO Systems among the world's most cost-effective air pollution control alternatives.
 TRITON RTOs take advantage of our unique valve technology to deliver greater than 98% destruction rate efficiency.
 Designed around the world’s most stringent emission requirements, TRITON RTOs can confidently assure you of exceptional performance and reliability.